 Instructor: Leiana Naholowaa

 The literary history of Micronesia is rooted in oral traditions, and in this course, we will listen to audio recordings and view multimedia of traditional and contemporary stories when available.
-We will also read a wide selection of myths, legends, folklore, poetry, and short stories in various published collections from the region and in the diaspora.
+We will read a wide selection of traditional stories (usually known as myths, legends, and folklore), poetry, short stories, and essays in various published collections from the region and in the diaspora.

 In “Stories of the Land,” we will examine stories of the body, and the people’s connection to the land through their ancestors.
 Indigenous values of caring for one another and for the land and how this care circulates and returns are seen in traditional storytelling.
-Modern threats to the land in the form of militarization and commercialization will also be discussed as well as current discrimination.
+Modern threats to the land in the form of militarization and commercialization will also be discussed as well as the discrimination of people from Micronesia outside of their home islands.
 In a letter to the Honolulu Police Department from the American Civil Liberties Union of Hawai’i on July 5, 2020, it states that police were “30 times more likely to arrest a Micronesian person and five times more likely to arrest a Black or Samoan person for violations of the COVID-19 orders than to arrest a white person.”
-This discrimination that Micronesians experience in the Pacific that predates the current pandemic will be discussed in relation to stories of community and discord more broadly.
+This discrimination that Micronesians experienced in the Pacific that became exacerbated during the recent pandemic lockdowns will be discussed in relation to stories of community and discord.

 Texts (subject to change):

-Poetry and short stories (various anthologies, provided by instructor)
+Poetry and short stories (various anthologies, provided by instructor or electronically available at Hamilton Library)

 Iep Jaltok: Poems from a Marshallese Daughter by Kathy Jetn̄il-Kijiner, 2017.